Glory Be Prayer

 Frequently Asked Questions

 The Glory Be is not found word-for-word in the Bible, but every part of it draws from Scripture.
-Jesus names the Father, the Son, and the Holy Ghost together when he commands the apostles to baptize “in the name of the Father, and of the Son, and of the Holy Ghost”.
+Jesus names the Father, the Son, and the Holy Spirit together when he commands the apostles to baptize “in the name of the Father, and of the Son, and of the Holy Spirit”.
 Saint Paul often ends his teaching by giving Glory to God “forever.
 Amen”.
 The phrase “world without end” echoes his blessing: “throughout all ages, world without end.
 Amen.”
-The Church, guided by the Holy Ghost, gathers these lines of praise into a short, fixed prayer for daily use.
+The Church, guided by the Holy Spirit, gathers these lines of praise into a short, fixed prayer for daily use.

 Catholics say “world without end” because the traditional English form of the Glory Be translates a phrase that points to eternity, not to this present world order.
 The Latin in saecula saeculorum means “unto ages of ages,” a way of saying that God’s Glory and his kingdom will never end.
 Scripture promises that Christ “shall reign in the house of Jacob for ever.
 And of his kingdom there shall be no end”.
 The Catechism explains that at the end of time God will bring about “a new heaven and a new earth,” where sin and death are gone for good.
 So this line praises the everlasting kingship of the Holy Trinity, not an endless fallen world.